NeoCircuit-Studios/wine/README.md

 # wine
-A nice script to install wine for Farming Simulator 25 dedicated server
+A nice script to install wine for Farming Simulator 25 dedicated on linux

+how to use:

+1: Download Build.sh from release.

+2: place in root dir of Farming Simulator 25

+3: run : "
+sudo apt install dos2unix -y

+dos2unix Build.sh

+sudo chmod +x Build.sh

+sudo ./Build.sh
+"